-How to Make Photos Look Vintage
+How to Make a Vintage Effect in Photoshop

 Photographers are often striving for a vintage or retro look in their photos, and even though there are endless ways of achieving a vintage effect, there are a couple of important characteristics to keep in mind.